jewelsofthought/neshama/site/posts/tolnet/final/11-char.md

 ### Disputes

 Disputes are handled in a similar way in which decisions propagate along the tree.
-If there is a disagreement within an af-group, then it is incumbent on the group to resolve it.
-If they are having difficulty, then the sponsors of the two who are in conflict could be brought in, and help mediate the conflict.
+If there is a disagreement within an _affinity group_, then it is incumbent on the group to resolve it.
+If they are having difficulty, then the sponsors of the those who are in conflict could be brought in, and help mediate the conflict.

-If it cannot be resolved in that forum, and the disagreement includes other elements, external to the af-group itself – perhaps about a transaction, an agreement, the interpretation of an agreement, a principle, etc. – then it will be brought up at the parents’ meeting, and if it is agreed that it is more generic, but local enough to only affect these 10 groups, then it will be up to the af-groups to debate and decide on the outcome.
+If it cannot be resolved in that forum, and the disagreement spans a greater domain than that of the local group &mdash; perhaps about a transaction, an agreement, the interpretation of an agreement, a principle, etc. &mdash; then it will be brought up at the parents’ meeting, and if it is agreed that it is more generic, but local enough to only affect these 10 groups, then it will be up to the the affected (and interested) groups to debate and decide on the outcome.

+Once again, those who are closest and most impacted by the outcome, will be given greater weight and relevance than those who are distant.

 If it some issue that deals with an even larger domain, it will be brought to the grandparents’ meeting, and follow the same procedure as for the parents.
 Once again, it is recursive.

-### Threads
+### Threads (flow of information)

 If it is deemed necessary for certain information/interaction flow to take place along pathways that require swifter response, or have a different geography along which they need to travel, rather than the default tree traversal, it is possible to introduce threads.
 One could think of them as “shortcuts”, which, as long as they are useful, will be used.
 However, if something changes, they could then soon disappear.